 The WSH is a large multidisciplinary (e.g., psychology, psychiatry, OT) outpatient clinic that provides comprehensive independent assessment and treatment for individuals referred by the Workplace Safety and Insurance Board (WSIB) who develop primary anxiety or mood disorders in response to workplace related traumatic events.
 The program provides trainees with the rare opportunity to conduct independent comprehensive psychodiagnostic assessments for a third party (WSIB) within in a civil-legal context.
 These assessments are typically conducted jointly with a psychiatrist and involve a thorough evaluation of Axis I psychopathology, utilizing structured and semi-structured interviews (e.g. SCID-5), as well as self-report psychometrics (e.g. MMPI-2, PCL-5, PHQ-9, WHO-DAS) to inform treatment and return to work recommendations.
 The WSH assessment service sees a wide range of diagnostic presentations, but the majority of those assessed have symptoms of anxiety (e.g. PTSD, Panic Disorder), mood, substance, and somatoform disorders.
-The WSH treatment service specializes in the treatment of primary trauma disorders utilizing group CPT.
+At the time of writing, the treatment offered at WSH is group-based CPT.
 WSH clients are of diverse ethno racial and cultural backgrounds providing regular opportunities to consider the clinical implications and manifestation of a wide range of diversity-related issues.

 This is primarily an assessment-based rotation and residents will complete 3-4 assessments per month.
-The average resident will cofacilitate one 15-week CPT group in the New Year once they are feeling more confident with the assessment process.
+During the 2022-2023 year, each resident cofacilitated one 15-week CPT group.
 Historically, residents at WSH supervise a junior practicum student in assessment between May and August.
 Residents will participate in individual and group supervision as well in the clinic's regular clinical and educational rounds.